higgi13425/medicaldata/README.md

 or a prospective cohort study, or even a case-control study, please consider obtaining the appropriate permissions, anonymizing the data, and donating the dataset for teaching purposes to add to this package.
-Open an issue to open the discussion of a data donation.
+Open an issue on the github page (source code link at the top right) to open the discussion of a data donation.
+I am happy to help with anonymization.

 ## List of Datasets